ilios/user-guide/dashboard/README.md

 ### Small Screen View - expanded

-Clicking the Ilios Menu expander (or contractor if already expanded) reveals in more detail the available menu options.
-You can see this display below.
+Clicking the Ilios Menu expander (or contractor if already expanded) reveals in greater detail the available menu options or reduces them to their previous size if already expanded.
+You can see this display below after clicking to expand the menu.

 <figure>
   <img src="../images/dashboard/flyout_expanded.png" alt="Small Screen View">